RE-SS3D/SS3D-WebsiteOLD/_drafts/devblog-format.md

 [Insert Media]

-// Avoid gifs if possible and ensure reasonable file size.
+// Avoid gifs if possible and ensure reasonable file size if you do.
 // Use the lines below to format your media by inserting file paths and names.

 // Displaying a video: